suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.

-For use with firmware encryption the scheme works as follows: The firmware author uses HPKE, which internally utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to derive a shared secret, which is then used to encrypt plaintext.
+For use with firmware encryption the scheme works as follows: HPKE, which internally utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to derive a shared secret, is used to encrypt a CEK.
+This CEK is subsequently used to encrypt the firmware image.

-In the firmware encryption scenario, the plaintext passed to HPKE for encryption is the randomly generated CEK.
-The output of the HPKE operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key of the author).
-The CEK is then used to encrypt the firmware.
+Hence, the plaintext passed to HPKE is the randomly generated CEK.
+The output of the HPKE encrypt operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key of the author).

 Only the holder of recipient's private key can decapsulate the CEK to decrypt the firmware.
-Key generation is influced by additional parameters, such as identity information.
+Key generation in HPKE is influced by additional parameters, such as identity information.

 This approach allows all recipients to use the same CEK to encrypt the firmware image, in case there are multiple recipients, to fulfill a requirement for the efficient distribution of firmware images using a multicast or broadcast protocol.

-The CDDL for the COSE_Encrypt structure as used with HPKE is shown in {{cddl-hpke}}.
+{{cose-hpke}} defines the use of HPKE with COSE.
+This specification profiles it.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)

 SUIT_Encryption_Info = COSE_Encrypt_Tagged

+; Layer 0
 COSE_Encrypt = [
   protected   : bstr .cbor header_map, ; must contain alg
   unprotected : header_map,            ; must contain iv
   ciphertext  : null,                  ; because of detached ciphertext
-  recipients  : [ + COSE_recipient_outer ]
+  recipients  : [+COSE_recipient_outer]
 ]

+; Layer 1
 COSE_recipient_outer = [
   protected   : bstr .size 0,
   unprotected : header_map, ; must contain alg
-  ciphertext  : bstr        ; CEK encrypted based on HPKE algo
+  encCEK      : bstr,       ; CEK encrypted based on HPKE algo
   recipients  : [ + COSE_recipient_inner ]
 ]

+; Layer 2
 COSE_recipient_inner = [
-  protected   : bstr .cbor header_map, ; must contain alg
+  protected   : bstr .cbor header_map, ; must contain HPKE alg
-  unprotected : header_map, ; must contain kid,
+  unprotected : header_map, ; must contain kid and ephemeral public key
-  ciphertext  : bstr        ; CEK encrypted based on HPKE algo
+  empty       : null,
-  recipients  : null
+  empty       : null
 ]

 header_map = {